 Modelling FxForwards in LUSID

-The recommended way to model a foreign exchange or currency forward contract ("FxForward") in LUSID is to create an instrument in the LUSID Security Master with the contract details (size of the forward exchange), and then book a unitised transaction in a portfolio (that is, one unit of the instrument).
+The recommended way to model a foreign exchange or currency forward contract in LUSID is to create an instrument of type FxForward with the contract details (amounts and dates), and then book a unitised transaction in a portfolio (that is, one unit of the instrument at zero cost).
+See all supported instruments.

 You can model either: